ymatsukawa/nightcrawler/README.md

 time=2026-01-01T12:00:00.000Z level=INFO msg="SELECT id, name FROM \"users\" WHERE name LIKE '%a' LIMIT 10" slow_query="LIKE %..."
 ```

-No attribution of "slow_query" when no detection about slow query.
+No attribution of "slow_query" when no detection about slow query or supressing the target.

 ## LICENSE
 MIT